omniflex-io/omniflex-express-todo-list-boiler/CONTROLLER_PATTERNS.md

 ## Best Practices

 1. Use `respondRequired` when working with RequiredDbEntries middleware
-2. Implement post-creation operations using the respondOne option
+2. Always use base controller methods instead of direct repository calls
+3. Only use post-operation patterns when additional operations are needed
+4. Keep update operations simple when no additional logic is required
-3. Maintain consistent response formatting across all endpoints
+5. Maintain consistent response formatting across all endpoints
-4. Leverage the base controller's error handling mechanisms
+6. Leverage the base controller's error handling mechanisms
-5. Keep controller methods focused and single-purpose
+7. Keep controller methods focused and single-purpose
-6. Only wrap custom logic with `tryAction`
+8. Only wrap custom logic with `tryAction`
-7. Trust the base controller's protection for super methods
+9. Trust the base controller's protection for super methods
-8. Always protect request data access with `tryAction`
+10. Always protect request data access with `tryAction`
-9. Always protect response locals access with `tryAction`
+11. Always protect response locals access with `tryAction`